 Why Does Moisture Collect Under An RV Mattress?

-Mattresses inside RVs, vans, and even rooftop tents are laying on a cold surface.
-When you sleep on your mattress the warmth from your body heats up the mattress.
-Moisture from the air and your body starts to condensate between the bottom of the warm mattress and the cold surface it’s laying on.
+Moisture from the air and your body starts to condensate and collect between the bottom of the warm mattress and the cold surface it’s laying on.

-If not kept in check you could very quickly end up sleeping on a moldy mattress every night.
-It will eventually damage the wood under your mattress and could potentially threaten your health.
+If not kept in check, you could quickly end up sleeping on a moldy mattress every night.

-RV mattress moisture and mold is no small issue.
-But the good news is you can do things to help stop the condensation and get airflow under your RV mattress.
+Because of how damaging mold can be, it’s important to do what you can to help stop condensation and get airflow under your RV mattress.

 3 Simple Ways To Prevent Moisture & Mold Under RV Mattresses